snap-stanford/miner-data/Utils/README.txt

 python extract_unique_node_ids.py <input_file_path> <output_file_path> <dataset_name> <column_1> <column_2> ... <column_N>

 Positional Arguments:
-input_file_path:         Path to the input file; Input file should be a tsv.
-output_file_path:        Path to the output file; Output file will be a tsv.
+input_file               Path to the input file; Input file should be a tsv. output_file              Path to the output file; Output file will be a tsv.
 dataset_name:            Name of dataset nodes are being extracted from e.g. STRING
 columns:                 Columns containing node ids.
 Can specify many.